andreabradpitto/Experimental-robotics-laboratory/assignment3/other/mainpage.md

 Finally, here are the ROS parameters (well, only the ones strictly related to the robotic dog) loaded in the [ROS parameter server](http://wiki.ros.org/Parameter%20Server) at the beginnning of the package execution:

-- `state`: parameter specifying robot current state
+- `/state`: parameter specifying robot current state
-- `map/x_max`: parameter specifying the maximum x-axis value for the map
+- `/map/x_max`: parameter specifying the maximum x-axis value for the map
-- `map/y_max`: parameter specifying the maximum y-axis value for the map
+- `/map/y_max`: parameter specifying the maximum y-axis value for the map
-- `map/x_min`: parameter specifying the minimum x-axis value for the map
+- `/map/x_min`: parameter specifying the minimum x-axis value for the map
-- `map/y_min`: parameter specifying the minimum y-axis value for the map
+- `/map/y_min`: parameter specifying the minimum y-axis value for the map
-- `home/x`: parameter specifying robot home position (x coordinate)
+- `/home/x`: parameter specifying robot home position (x coordinate)
-- `home/y`: parameter specifying robot home position (y coordinate)
+- `/home/y`: parameter specifying robot home position (y coordinate)
-- `sim_scale`: parameter used to scale simulation velocity
+- `/sim_scale`: parameter used to scale simulation velocity
-- `new_ ball_detected`: parameter used to specify whether a new ball has been detected or not
+- `/new_ball_detected`: parameter used to specify whether a new ball has been detected or not
-- `unknown_ball`: parameter used to identify which ball has to be looked for
+- `/unknown_ball`: parameter used to identify which ball has to be looked for
-- `room_list`: list of the available rooms
+- `/room_list`: list of the available rooms
-- `play_task_ready`: parameter used to specify whether the robot, during the **Play** state, is ready to take orders or not
+- `/play_task_ready`: parameter used to specify whether the robot, during the **Play** state, is ready to take orders or not
-- `play_task_done`: parameter used to specify whether the robot, during the **Play** state, has completed the request or not
+- `/play_task_done`: parameter used to specify whether the robot, during the **Play** state, has completed the request or not
-- `blue/x`: parameter used to specify the x coordinate of the blue ball, once discovered
+- `/blue/x`: parameter used to specify the x coordinate of the blue ball, once discovered
-- `blue/y`: parameter used to specify the y coordinate of the blue ball, once discovered
+- `/blue/y`: parameter used to specify the y coordinate of the blue ball, once discovered
-- `red/x`: parameter used to specify the x coordinate of the red ball, once discovered
+- `/red/x`: parameter used to specify the x coordinate of the red ball, once discovered
-- `red/y`: parameter used to specify the y coordinate of the red ball, once discovered
+- `/red/y`: parameter used to specify the y coordinate of the red ball, once discovered
-- `green/x`: parameter used to specify the x coordinate of the green ball, once discovered
+- `/green/x`: parameter used to specify the x coordinate of the green ball, once discovered
-- `green/y`: parameter used to specify the y coordinate of the green ball, once discovered
+- `/green/y`: parameter used to specify the y coordinate of the green ball, once discovered
-- `yellow/x`: parameter used to specify the x coordinate of the yellow ball, once discovered
+- `/yellow/x`: parameter used to specify the x coordinate of the yellow ball, once discovered
-- `yellow/y`: parameter used to specify the y coordinate of the yellow ball, once discovered
+- `/yellow/y`: parameter used to specify the y coordinate of the yellow ball, once discovered
-- `magenta/x`: parameter used to specify the x coordinate of the magenta ball, once discovered
+- `/magenta/x`: parameter used to specify the x coordinate of the magenta ball, once discovered
-- `magenta/y`: parameter used to specify the y coordinate of the magenta ball, once discovered
+- `/magenta/y`: parameter used to specify the y coordinate of the magenta ball, once discovered
-- `black/x`: parameter used to specify the x coordinate of the black ball, once discovered
+- `/black/x`: parameter used to specify the x coordinate of the black ball, once discovered
-- `black/y`: parameter used to specify the y coordinate of the black ball, once discovered
+- `/black/y`: parameter used to specify the y coordinate of the black ball, once discovered

 All of these, as already pointed out, can be adjusted before runtime.
 Please notice that, as a general rule I applied, the value 100 for any of the above parameters always represents missing data or an undefined/default value for that specific parameter.
 Finally, here is the list of all the files and folders featured in this package (up to depth level 2, in order to skip the inclusion of additional [Doxygen](https://www.doxygen.nl/index.html) resources):